 “Why should a school spend their money on me instead of on the kids?”

 It’s important to be able to make that distinction because if you believe that the client is spending their money on you, that’s going to bring up issues of self-worth.
-But if you can see that they’re investing the money in resolving their problem, and that you’re just the conduit or catalyst for that transformation, it’s a lot easier for you to see that value.
+But if you can see that they’re investing the money in resolving their problem and that you’re just the conduit or catalyst for that transformation, it’s a lot easier for you to see that value.

-If this is you, what can you do immediately to start to increase your sense of value?
+So my question for you: what can you do immediately to start to increase your sense of value?
 Do let me know in the comments below – I always love to hear from you.